Set up your Florida LLC without the hassle.

 Many types of businesses can file as DBAs.
 This is a common approach among sole proprietorships and general partnerships but is also available for LLCs.

-If you open your LLC in Florida, you’ll need to file your DBA with the Florida Division of Corporations.
+If you open your LLC in Florida, you’ll need to file your DBA (Fictitious Name) with the Florida Division of Corporations.
 Complete the Application for Registration of Fictitious Name and submit a non-refundable filing fee of $50.
 If approved, the registration will remain valid for five years.

 It may be worth your while to safeguard your products or services against counterfeiting through the use of a registered trademark.
 This process can be completed at the federal level (with the United States Patent and Trademark Office) and the state level (with the Florida Department of State Division of Corporations).